NotPyro404/TOHE-Docs/options/Impostors/Killing/Ninja.md

 Chapter 2: Flashback

-“Ah, what a great day!” thought the scientist, immersed in his research on nanoparticles.
+â€œAh, what a great day!â€ thought the scientist, immersed in his research on nanoparticles.
 He envisioned a groundbreaking technology that would enhance agility and stealth.
 This invention was meant as a gift for the sheriff.
 With a stroke of genius, he created the Ninja Suit.
 This suit could mark a target and then render the wearer invisible for a brief moment.
-In an instant, the wearer could shift from one location to another—one moment in Electrical, the next in Admin.
+In an instant, the wearer could shift from one location to anotherâ€”one moment in Electrical, the next in Admin.

 Chapter 3: Back to Reality

 Back in the present, the crewmates were on edge, struggling to navigate the pitch-black environment.
 One crewmate, frustrated by a mischievous fellow flicking the wrong switches, suddenly heard a chilling SLASH.
 Panic set in as two crewmates whispered urgently to each other.

-“Where is he?
-Where is he?”
+â€œWhere is he?
+Where is he?â€
-“Keep your head down; he’s aiming for the lights!”
+â€œKeep your head down; heâ€™s aiming for the lights!â€
-“He’s using the darkness to conceal his approach!”
+â€œHeâ€™s using the darkness to conceal his approach!â€

-Another SLASH echoed through the air—three kills in mere seconds.
+Another SLASH echoed through the airâ€”three kills in mere seconds.
 The remaining crewmates realized they were in grave danger.

 Chapter 4: Sabotage Resolved

-“Finally!” exclaimed one crewmate as he fixed the sabotage, just in time to spot the shadowy figure nearby.
+â€œFinally!â€ exclaimed one crewmate as he fixed the sabotage, just in time to spot the shadowy figure nearby.
 With only three crewmates left, they were at a disadvantage.
 The agile Ninja was a master of evasion.
 Believing he was safe, they ejected an innocent crewmate, thinking they had eliminated the threat.

 But the Ninja had been in control the entire time.
-Once a brilliant scientist, he had succumbed to the temptation of his own creation.
-“Why should I share this gift?” he thought.
-“It’s mine—only mine!”
+Once a brilliant scientist, he had succumbed to the temptation of his own creation. â€œWhy should I share this gift?â€ he thought. â€œItâ€™s mineâ€”only mine!â€

 Conclusion